LunzRh/Ascaris.VBS/README.md

 # Info 📕

-Email-Worm.VBS.Ascaris is my third Malware for Windows 2000 that i created only for learning purposes.
+Email-Worm.VBS.Ascaris is my third Malware.
+He targets Windows 2000.

-I worked in this project for 5 days and learned Visual Basic.
+I worked in this project for 5 days and increased my Visual Basic skills.

-# Payloads 🪖

 # Warning ⚠️